-Schuco aluminium AWS60 double glazed windows are engineered to cope with the modern requirement of large opening vents, this makes windows produced form the profile ideal candidates for fire escapes and situations where you want large amounts of ventilation to a room.
-The AWS60 window can be manufactured with variable angle cleats making shaped windows and gable frames easy to manufacture.
-This means that strong thermally efficient window can be made for a modern looking project or home.
+Schuco AWS60 aluminium double glazed windows are engineered to cope with the current requirement of large opening vents, this makes windows produced from the profile ideal candidates for fire escapes and situations where you want large amounts of ventilation to a room.
+The Schuco AWS60 window has variable angle cleats making shaped windows and gable frames easy to manufacture.
+They are strong thermally efficient window can be made for a modern-looking project or home.

 The window has a thermal break separating the aluminium from outside to the inside.
-The AWS60 window is thermally efficent exceeding the requirements of building control subject to the glazing used.
+The Schuco AWS60 window is thermally efficient exceeding the requirements of building control subject to the glazing used.
 For those people unsure how the “U” values work.
-The lower the “U” value the better the glazing thermal efficency.
-There are two types of “U” value “centre pane” this is literally the “U” value in the centre of the glass.
+The lower the “U” value, the better the glazing thermal efficiency.
+There are two types of “U” value “centre pane” this is the “U” value in the centre of the glass.
 Then there is “overall “U” value” which is a combination of the frame and the glazing.
-The calcualtion is much more complicated but basically the addition of the frame and the glazing taking consideration of the overlaps and perimiters allows the overall “U” value to be completed.
-Our computer produces this calcualation every time we enter a product.
+The calculation is much more complicated, but basically, the addition of the frame and the glazing taking consideration of the overlaps and perimeters allows the overall “U” value.
+Our computer produces the calculation every time we enter a product.
 As the frame becomes larger the “U” value improves.
-This is because the glazing has a better “U” value than the frame so the larger the frame the relationship of glass and frame alters.
+The glazing has a better “U” value than the frame so the larger the frame the relationship of glass and frame alters.

 Schuco AWS60 outward opening

 Schuco is leaders in glazed frames the AWS range includes several size frames to match any application.
 The AWS60 has a front to back measurement of 60mm.
 Its design is contemporary which looks and is very strong.